gmc-code/PC-microbit-micropython/docs/microbit_definitions/functions.rst

 Spy codes
 ---------------

-| A code below converts a code string into a message string.
+| The code below converts a code string into a message string.
 | This can be refactored to use a defintion block with parameters that might make it more useful.

 .. code-block:: python